PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 ✗

-A productivity, workflow, or content tool — if the value is access and functionality rather than consumption volume, flat rate is almost always better.
+A productivity, workflow, or content tool — if the value is access and functionality rather than how much someone uses it, a flat monthly price is almost always better.
 Customers do not think in terms of "uses" — they think in terms of problems solved.

 The Hybrid Model: The Best of Both Worlds

 The fastest-growing pricing structure in 2026 is not pure usage-based — it is hybrid.
-A predictable base subscription with a variable usage layer on top.
-This is what 56% of AI-focused SaaS companies now use, according to OpenView Partners.
+That means a predictable base subscription with a variable usage layer on top.
+56% of AI-focused subscription software companies now use this approach, according to OpenView Partners.

-How a Hybrid Model Works for a Solo Micro SaaS
+How a Hybrid Model Works for a Solo Founder

-Base tier: $29/month — includes 500 API calls, full feature access, standard support
+Base level: $29/month — includes 500 API calls, full feature access, standard support

 Usage layer: $0.04 per call above the 500-call included allowance

 The customer knows their minimum bill.
-You know your revenue floor.
+You know your income floor.
 Heavy users pay more automatically, without a sales conversation.
 Light users do not feel overcharged.

-For solo founders who want some usage-based revenue without fully committing to a consumption model, this is the cleanest path.
-It keeps your MRR predictable while capturing upside from your best customers.
-Stripe Billing handles the metering natively if you use webhooks to track events — no additional infrastructure required for most products under 5,000 monthly active users.
+For solo founders who want some usage-based income without fully committing to a consumption model, this is the cleanest path.
+It keeps your monthly subscription income predictable while capturing extra revenue from your best customers.
+Stripe (a payment company that handles credit cards and billing) handles the usage metering natively if you use automatic notifications (webhooks) to track events — no extra infrastructure needed for most products with under 5,000 monthly active users.

 The Decision Framework: Which Model Is Right for Your Product?